Advocacy Alert: SHB 1576 Updates

 Preservation is not the problem.
 In fact, much affordable housing in the City of Seattle and in other jurisdictions across the state is developed in historic buildings.

-• Federal and state incentives for both historic rehabilitation work and development of affordable housing can be paired, making historic buildings an appealing option for the creation of affordable housing.
+- Federal and state incentives for both historic rehabilitation and development of affordable housing can be paired, making historic buildings an appealing option for the creation of affordable housing.

-• More often than not, external economic factors (such as high interest rates).
+- More often than not, delays in housing development are due to external economic factors (such as high interest rates).

 We acknowledge the housing shortage and affordability gap that exists in Washington State.
 We firmly believe existing buildings (whether historic or not) need to be part of the solution—along with the creation of new housing and increased density.